Manufacturing: Definition, Types, Steps, and Example

 #2.
 Discrete manufacturing

-Like repetitive manufacturing, discrete manufacturing also utilizes an assembly or production line.
+Similar to repetitive manufacturing, discrete manufacturing also relies on the use of assembly or production lines.

 #3.
 Job shop manufacturing